 Despite our driver’s sanguine confidence, the city we saw that day was like most Egyptian cities in many ways: the same broad, almost aggressive friendliness; the same utter disregard for all of the rules of the road that hold sway in other countries (traffic lights and lane markers are regarded as suggestions at best, the slightest hiccup in the flow of traffic an invitation to stab the horn button down and hold it there until the issue is resolved to one’s satisfaction); the same bizarrely high curbs marking the edges of the roads (put there no doubt to prevent the cavalcade of cheerfully heedless drivers from using the sidewalks as their thoroughfares); the same air quality that’s worse than that of the typical post-apocalyptic movie.

 Certainly anyone who comes to Alexandria dreaming of seeing spectacular monuments or buildings stemming from its storied ancient history is bound to be disappointed.
 It’s extremely difficult to do archaeology there due to the fact that the bustling modern city, home to 5 million souls, has literally been built right on top of the ancient one over the course of the last couple of centuries.
-The ancient Library of Alexandria has vanished without a trance, while the closest the modern tourist can come to the Lighthouse of Alexandria is to visit the 550-year-old Citadel of Qaitbay, which, so legend insists, was built partially out of the last stones to be scavenged from the old lighthouse’s ruins.
+The ancient Library of Alexandria has vanished without a trace, while the closest the modern tourist can come to the Lighthouse of Alexandria is to visit the 550-year-old Citadel of Qaitbay, which, so legend insists, was built partially out of the last stones to be scavenged from the old lighthouse’s ruins.